 Diet

-Ichthyosaurs were carnivorous, and given their vast variation in size and extended lifespan, it is likely that they consumed a variety of animals.
-The ability to snag smaller creatures was developed in species with pointy mouthparts, which is a notable feature of Ichthyosaurs.
-Skeletal remains in fossilized stomachs point to larger prey species, such as sea turtles and birds, as well as fragments of prey that range from cephalopods, and all kinds of fish.
+They were carnivorous, and given their vast variation in size and extended lifespan, it is likely that they consumed a variety of animals.
+The ability to snag smaller creatures was developed in species with pointy mouthparts, which is their notable feature.

 Reproduction

-Ichthyosaurs were viviparous, which means they gave birth to live children rather than eggs.
-Despite the fact that they were reptiles and evolved from external fertilization forebears, viviparity is not as unusual at first glance.
 Air-breathing marine animals must either give birth to live offspring in open seas, such as dolphins and whales, or hit the coast to produce eggs, as tortoises as well as some sea serpents.

-It would have been difficult, if not impossible, for Ichthyosaurs to get far enough on land to lay eggs considering their sleek and diagonally flat bodies, which were extensively specialized for quick swimming.
+It would have been difficult, if not impossible, for them to get far enough on land to lay eggs considering their sleek and diagonally flat bodies, which were extensively specialized for quick swimming.
 If compared to placental mammals, ichthyosaur fetuses are frequently quite small and numerous in each batch.

 Threats

-Facts about the Ichthyosaur
+5 More Facts about the Ichthyosaur

-- Ichthyosaurs had about 150 teeth.
+- They had about 150 teeth.

 FAQs

-How fast can an Ichthyosaur swim?
+How fast could an Ichthyosaur swim?

 According to estimates, ichthyosaurs could swim up to 25 mph.
 They were air-breathing and viviparous, just as contemporary cetaceans like dolphins and whales are, as some adult fossils have even been found with fetuses inside.

-Why are Ichthyosaurs not dinosaurs?
+Why are Ichthyosaurs, not dinosaurs?

 Ichthyosaurs are a different phylum of aquatic vertebrates that were not dinosaurs.
 Researchers really do not know which species of vertebrates were comparable to ichthyosaurs because they were so evolved and altered for the oceanic environment.